Trisfald/veridia-rpg/Traits.md

 ##### *Requisites: way of the psychic 4*
 ##### Cost: 6 experience points
 Spend one point of fervor and take a free action.\
 You crush your target's vital points with an immaterial touch.
-Deals one point of damage that goes through armor and barriers.
-Can be dodged.
+Deals two points of damage that go through armor and barriers.
+The target must be in your field of vision.
+Can be dodged (roll against two successes).

 ### Levitation
 ##### *Requisites: way of the psychic 5*